Froyj/katas-test/advanced/loops/step5.md

-# Converting objects into arrays
+# Build an object from a word

-Open the file `allCharFoundAt.js`{{open}}
+Open the file `charAllFoundAt.js`{{open}}

-The function allCharFoundAt.js takes one word as a string in parameter and must return an object in which :
+The function charAllFoundAt.js takes one word as a string in parameter and must return an object in which :
 - keys refer to the different letters of the word
 - values arrays of positions you can find this letter in the word